 We would recommend that advice is sought on valuation before growth shares are issued.

 There are a number of potential issues that should be considered prior to implementing growth shares.

 Unlike EMI and CSOP, a growth share scheme does not carry specific statutory tax advantages.
 Although the objective of growth shares is to secure capital gains tax treatment, this treatment cannot therefore be guaranteed.

 This is relevant to companies which have investors claiming EIS relief.
-One of the fundamental conditions for investments from individuals pursuant to an Enterprise Investment Scheme (or EIS) is that the class of shares acquired by an EIS investor is the lowest class (typically, ordinary shares).
+One of the fundamental conditions for investments from individuals pursuant to an EIS is that the class of shares acquired by an EIS investor is the lowest class (typically, ordinary shares).
 With their limited capital rights, growth shares may rank below ordinary shares and their creation may result in a disqualifying event for EIS purposes.
 It is still possible to implement growth shares for a company that has received an EIS investment, but such shares should not have inferior rights compared with ordinary shares.